Dining Out with Diabetes: Japanese Restaurants

 Last Updated on:

 Japanese cuisine is extremely popular in the United States.
 Most people have tried sushi – and love it – or have had an entertaining meal at a hibachi grill.
 Dining at a Japanese restaurant can definitely be part of a healthy diabetes meal plan.
-Use the following tips and suggestions to make healthy choices while enjoying dining out at Japanese restaurants.
+Use the following tips and suggestions to make healthy, diabetes-friendly choices while enjoying dining out at Japanese restaurants.

 Rice, noodles, beans, vegetables, meat and, of course, seafood are the basic staples of Japanese food – so there is lots to choose from.
 Familiarize yourself with the way entrees are prepared and the style used to prepare your meal.
 For example, appetizers or entrees that are tempura-based have been deep fried in a light batter.
 Udon noodles are thicker than soba noodles.
 Knowing these differences will allow you to determine which foods will fit best into your meal plan.